datalayer/jupyter-rtc-test/docs/ui.md

 # User Interfaces

-Upon running the RTC tests from the CLI, you can also run them from various user interfaces.
+Upon running the RTC tests from the CLI, you can also run them from various user interfaces as:

+- A Web Application.
+- A Jupyter Server Application.
+- A JupyterLab Extension.

 ## Web Application